AndySomogyi/mechanica/docs/src/bullet.rst

       ///it is true by default, because it is error-prone (setting the position of static objects wouldn't update their AABB) bool m_forceUpdateAllAabbs;
    }

+.. class:: btOverlappingPairCache : public btOverlappingPairCallback

+   The ``btOverlappingPairCache`` provides an interface for overlapping pair management (add, remove, storage), used by the ``btBroadphaseInterface`` broadphases.
+Pair caches manage pairs of collision objects who's AABB volumes overlap.
+The ``btHashedOverlappingPairCache`` and ``btSortedOverlappingPairCache classes`` are two implementations.